thumblemonks/riot/README.markdown

 1. Documentation
 1. Refactor reporting; some abstracting is needed for recording a result (for instance)
-1. Need to know where in backtrace a test failed (line number, etc.)
+1. Need to know where in backtrace a test failed (line number, etc.); i.e. backtrace filtering for clarity
 1. More assertion macros: throws, etc.
 1. Aliases for context "with, without, when, ..."; add those words to test description
 1. Optimization and simplification (ex. flog is complaining print\_result\_stack)
-1. Better error messages (maybe need to rename asserts to should for better readability)
+1. Better error messages?
 1. Perhaps: Multiple setup blocks in one context
 1. Perhaps: association macro chaining
-1. Perhaps: Uhhhhh ... a teardown method (maybe :)
+1. Perhaps: Uhhhhh ... a teardown method (only maybe. not sold :)